 What is a summary?

-- It is a brief restatement, in your own words; of the content of a text.
-It usually is one-fourth the length of the original, but this varies with the density of the material and your teacher’s directions.
-It does not necessarily need to follow the order of the original passage points (a group of paragraphs, an article, a chapter, a book, etc.), but will identify the major.
+- It is a brief restatement, in your own words, of the content of a text.
+It usually is approximately one-fourth the length of the original, but length varies with the density of the material and your instructor’s directions.
+A summary should identify the major ideas of the original text.

 - make clear to the audience the central idea of the text.

 - indicate, in condensed form, the main points of the text that support or explain the central idea.